 - There is a large black market in the U.S. for testosterone.
-Men, especially those who are into body building, buy the hormone illegaly.
-What are the risks of using this hormone without a physician's supervisiion?
+Men, especially those who are into body building, buy the hormone illegally.
+What are the risks of using this hormone without a physician's supervision?

 - If testosterone therapy is undertaken, are we replacing testosterone to their levels when we were in our 20s or are we replacing to levels appropriate to our current age?